 The genset has one spark plug.
 The plug must be in good condition for proper engine starting and performance.
-A spark plug with heavy combustion deposits can cause the genset to misfire, operate erratically, or stop when a load is applied.
+A spark plug with heavy combustion deposits can cause the engine to misfire, operate erratically, or stop when a load is applied.

-The spark plug can be removed through the access access hole in the base pan (Figure 14).
+The spark plug can be removed through the access cover (Figure 13).
 Inspect and regap the plug.
 Replace the spark plug if it is discolored or fouled.